coderjcronin/Aeroscout-Recording-Transporter/README.md

 ### Assumptions
 1. This will only be run within an ALE recording session folder
-2. ~This will be run only twice (once to prep a recording prior to "transport", once to restore the recording for analysis)~
-3. This utility should be "frozen" so a copy can be left within the recording session folder with a small footprint (kb, not mb)
+2. This utility should be "frozen" so a copy can be left within the recording session folder with a small footprint (kb, not mb)
-4. CLI is fine with minimal user interface (I really don't feel like doing flags for true CLI interface but I will if there's a need)
+3. CLI is fine with minimal user interface (I really don't feel like doing flags for true CLI interface but I will if there's a need)

 ### Recording Session Tree
 Folders for recording sessions are typically laid out as such: